ateneva/how-to-snippets/GCP/big-query-nested-repeated-fields.md

-# Querying a Bitcoin dataset in BigQuery with nested and repeated columns
+# Querying a dataset with nested and repeated fields

 [BQ nested and repeated columns](https://cloud.google.com/bigquery/docs/nested-repeated) allow you to achieve the performance benefits of denormalization while retaining the structure of the data.